SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 good way to demonstrate skill is to compare their forecast to the Solar Forecast Arbiter's reference forecasts at a site within the service territory of Forecast User X.

+### Share an aggregate
+{: .anchor}

+Forecast User X. Only share the aggregate - not the constituent values.

 ## Permissions Reference Table
 {: .anchor}